Limiting absorption principle for discrete Schr{\"o}dinger operators with a Wigner-von Neumann potential and a slowly decaying potential: Abstract

 \section{Abstract}

 We consider discrete Schr\"odinger operators on $\Z^d$ for which the perturbation consists of the sum of a long range type potential and a Wigner-von Neumann type potential.
 Still working in a framework of weighted Mourre theory, we improve the limiting absorption principle (LAP) that was obtained in \cite{Ma1}.
 To our knowledge, this is a new result even in the one-dimensional case.
-The improvement consists in a weakening of the assumptions on the long range potential and better LAP weights.
-The improvement relies only on the fact that the generator of dilations (which serves as conjugate operator) is bounded from above by the position operator.
-To exploit this, Loewner's theorem on operator monotone functions is invoked.
+The improvement is twofold.
+It weakens the assumptions on the long range potential and provides better LAP weights.
+Both upgrades include logarithmic terms.
+The proof relies on the fact that some particular functions, that contain logarithmic terms, are operator monotone.
+This fact is proved using Loewner's theorem and Nevanlinna functions.

 \subjclass[2010]{39A70, 81Q10, 47B25, 47A10.}

 \keywords{limiting absorption principle, discrete Schr\"{o}dinger operator, Wigner-von Neumann potential, Mourre theory, weighted Mourre theory, Loewner's theorem, polylogarithms}